Digital Signage Content Ideas for Mother’s Day

 Blog written by Esther Chew

-Over the past few years, the food service industry has seen an exodus from traditional static signage to digital signage.
+In recent years, food service businesses have abandoned static signage and moved to digital signage.
 Digital menu boards are spreading quickly across the QSR industry, helping owners make improvements to their restaurants, operations, and bottom lines.

 Recent data revealed that 8 out of 10 consumers have entered a store because a sign caught their interest, and digital signage creates a 31.8% increase in overall sales volume.